TDG-Platform/docs/protogenV2RAV.md

 **Known issues:**  Thin cloud (cloud edges) might be misinterpreted as vegetation.

-For background on the development and implementation of  Protogen  [Protogen Documentation](Insert link here)
+For background on the development and implementation of  Protogen  [Documentation under development](Insert link here)